iganaskret/django_bank/README.md

 python manage.py runserver
 ```

+In order to create employee accounts, create a superuser first and then through the admin panel add users to the group "bank_employees".

+Through the admin panel you can also set up the accounts for the external transfers.
+You should create an account "external_transfers" with the password "external123".
+It is the account that we're authentificating against while doing the external transfer.
+The first account you should create is the "FOREIGN BANK ACC" with the type "Foreign Bank Account", that belongs to the external_transfers user.

 ### Multi-factor authentication

 As a safety measure for our users, we implemented a two-factor authentication system.

 This feature works together with an authenticator app, therefore it is required to install: